camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 See this [Forum Post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19) for other approaches and information.

+### Problem With Deployments Using the REST API

+Camunda Spin is not available in scripts if a process definition gets deployed via REST API.
+It causes a `ClassNotFoundException`.

 ## Groovy Scripting

 Add the following modules (if not existing) from the folder `$JBOSS_DISTRIBUTION/modules/` to the folder `$JBOSS_HOME/modules/`: